April 6-8, 2019

 Maha Kali brings us fearlessness and strength to slay the inner demons created by our mind.
 We are often trapped by the patterns, stories, and attachments we create.
 Mother Divine as Maha Durga descends in the form of Kali, the great warrior Goddess, to serve us in freeing ourselves from our own illusions.
 Learn more about the Goddess Durga

 The 21 minute guided meditation recorded by Sai Maa’s Brahmacharini, Shree Devi, for the first phase of Navaratri.
-Practice this meditation every day, with the recording, from October 9 to 11.
+Practice this meditation every day, with the recording, for days 1 to 3.
 The ideal time to practice is in the morning before you begin your day’s activities.
 Alternatively, you may use the following Maha Kali sadhana outline:

 - Pranayama: Practice five minutes of Breath of Fire pranayama.